 Mossbrae Falls flow into Sacramento River in the Shasta Cascade area.
 Access to the Moss Brae Falls is through hiking a mile-long trail - however, hiking near the falls is discouraged due to the hazard of nearby train tracks.
 However, a plan for a safe hiking train trail is currently in development.

 These giant trees of the Sequoias are evergreen with a reddish brown thick bark.
 The giant sequoia has a conical crown and a wide trunk base.
 The giant trees are said to be the biggest in the world owing to their voluminous trunk and are also the oldest living thing with an age bracket of (2000-2500) years.
-Many visitors flock the giant forest park which is home to some of the oldest trees in the world.
-It is one of the best places to pay a visit in California.

 2. Marshall Beach